kinsi55/BeatSaber_IgnoreWrongColor/README.md

 # BeatSaber_IgnoreWrongColor

 Simple plugin that ignores interaction of sabers with blocks of not-their-color, thus allowing for more creative patterns without needing to worry about badcutting.
-Commissionned by Nolanimations, who also created a map himself for this :D https://beatsaver.com/maps/29b9c
+Commissioned by Nolanimations, who also created a map himself for this :D https://beatsaver.com/maps/29b9c

 ### Players